Good News Thursday: US counts millionth organ transplant, firefighters rescue dogs from kennel roof after evacuation - The Daily Universe

 Firefighters rescue dogs from kennel roof after evacuation

-Thirteen dogs were rescued by firefighters on Monday after chemical fumes from a new sealant forced an evacuation to the kennel rooftop.
+Thirteen dogs in Birmingham, Alabama were rescued by firefighters on Monday after chemical fumes from a new sealant forced an evacuation to the kennel rooftop of Dog Days of Birmingham.

 Using a ladder truck, firefighters passed the animals down to the kennel workers, until each dog was safe on the ground.
 Measures are being taken to assure that the fumes clear before staff and dogs return inside.